anthonyreimche/SafeLight/README.md

 ## The mission

 In a darkroom, the safelight is the one lamp you work by — dim, red, faithful — the single fixture the room can't live without.
-Everything else (the enlarger, the trays, the timer) you set down wherever your hands want it.
+Everything else (the enlarger, the trays, the timer) you set down wherever you want it.

 Safelight is that lamp: a small, steady core and nothing you didn't ask for.
 Every tool, every panel, every transform, even the ones that ship built in, is a piece you can move, swap, switch off, or invent.
 Open it and it simply works: clean defaults, gorgeous edits from the very first slider.
 Then you start arranging the room, and it becomes unmistakably *yours*.